glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 ## Formatting

+everything inside setup

+syntax-lite setup, no curlies necessary, methods can be called one after another. if so, tab out each level

+fake scope using arbitrary {}

+regions

+global function per category

 ## Scope Widgets

 Scope Widgets define new scopes (structs) and are used to organize other nested widgets.

 * Visually, they serve as containers that organize other widgets within the DBG interface.
-* Internally, they create new structs (unless explicitly marked as non-scoped), and all subsequent widgets are added within their scope.
+* Internally, they create new structs (unless explicitly marked as **unscoped** with :.NoScope():), and all subsequent widgets are added within their scope, until the scope is changed with another Scope Widget.

 ---

 There are 3 Scope Widgets, each defining a different *scope level*, from highest to lowest:
 1. :.Window(): is the highest-level Scope Widget.
 It creates a :DBG View: with a struct in the Root scope and serves as a container for :Sections:, :Groups:, :Value Widgets:, and :Decor Widgets:.
-2. :.Section(): comes second after :.Window(): and creates a :DBG Section: with a struct in the current (Root or Window) scope, unless optionally specified as non-scope.
+2. :.Section(): comes second after :.Window(): and creates a :DBG Section: with a struct in the current (Root or Window) scope, unless optionally specified as **unscoped**.
 It serves as a container for :Groups:, :Value Widgets: and :Decor Widgets:.
-3. :.Group(): is the The third and lowest scope level.
-It creates a new :DBG Text Separator: with a struct in the current (Root, Window, or Section) scope, unless optionally specified as non-scoped.
+3. :.Group(): is the third and lowest scope level.
+It creates a new :DBG Text Separator: with a struct in the current (Root, Window, or Section) scope, unless optionally specified as **unscoped**.
 It serves as a container for :Value Widgets: and :Decor Widgets:.

 ---
 ### `.Window()`